dibyendu98/Counter-App-/README.md

 # Counter-App

-Builded an Web based Counter Application .
+Builded an Web based Counter Application for keeping count of items.

 ### Technologies used :- ###
 * HTML